 A Kepler survey of WDs opens up other serendipitous science than just the exciting, but perhaps tantalising prize of a terrestrial planet.
 Besides pulsating WDs, which can be studied in exquisite detail with high cadence mode observations, other variable examples will be discovered.
-Recently, Beuermann et al. (2013) discovered the first eclipsing, detached WD + brown dwarf (BD) system, and Casewell et al. (2012) found probably the lowest mass close companion to a white dwarf (25 - $30 M{Jup}$).
+Recently, Beuermann et al. (2013) discovered the first eclipsing, detached WD + brown dwarf (BD) system, and Casewell et al. (2012) found probably the lowest mass close companion to a white dwarf $(25 - 30M{Jup})$ .
 Both BDs likely survived common envelope evolution, but what is the lowest mass object that can do so, and will it be revealed through eclipses of the WD?
-One of the intriguing discoveries from the original Kepler mission was the unexpected ~ 6 hr, $\sim 5\%$ peak-to-peak variability of the 17th mag hot WD BOKS 53856 (Holberg & Howell 2011).
+One of the intriguing discoveries from the original Kepler mission was the unexpected ~ 6 hr, ~ 5% peak-to-peak variability of the 17th mag hot WD BOKS 53856 (Holberg & Howell 2011).
 This star is weakly magnetic, but with a fully radiative atmosphere the mechanism for causing these large modulations is not immediately apparent.
 Perhaps BOKS 53856 is accreting from an orbiting reservoir of planetary debris?
 It is likely more unexpected variables await discovery.

-The total eclipse of an Earth-sized WD by a Jovian or BD sized companion in a few hour orbit will last ≈ 5 mins.
-In a 30 min low cadence (LC) observation this will be diluted to $\approx 17\%$.
-An eclipse by an $\sim 1 R{\rm Earth}$ terrestrial companion in the HZ would last ≈ 2.5 min, diluted to $\approx 8\%$ in a LC datapoint.
-These can be compared to the expected Kepler 2 mission sensitivity at magnitude 18.5 of $\sim 60,000$ ppm (6%).
-Even at this faint magnitude, the Jovian sized object would be comfortably visible at 3σ confidence in a single datapoint, while the Earth-sized object would also be detectable, especially if many such eclipses/transits are observed and suitably phase-folded.
+The total eclipse of an Earth-sized WD by a Jovian or BD sized companion in a few hour orbit will last $\approx 5$ mins.
+In a 30 min long cadence (LC) observation this will be diluted to $\approx 17\%$ .
+An eclipse by an $\sim 1 R{Earth}$ terrestrial companion in the HZ would last $\approx 2.5$ min, diluted to $\approx 8\%$ in a LC datapoint.
+These can be compared to the expected Kepler 2 mission sensitivity at magnitude 19.0 of $\sim 50,000$ ppm (5%).
+Even at this faint magnitude, the Jovian sized object would be comfortably visible at $3\sigma$ confidence in a single datapoint, while the Earth-sized object would also be detectable, especially if many such eclipses/transits are observed and suitably phase-folded.

-We have compiled a target list of 39 spectroscopically identified WDs brighter than g, V = 18.5 from the McCook & Sion and SDSS catalogues that can be observed at LC by Kepler 2 in Field 1.
+Using the McCook & Sion and SDSS catalogues, we have compiled a target list of 3 and 14 (campaigns 2 and 3 respectively) spectroscopically identified WDs brighter than Kepler Magnitude (or V when not available) $\approx 19.0$ , that can be observed at LC by Kepler 2 in Fields 2 and 3.
 We have omitted all known unresolved binaries, and potential targets within a few arsecs of another, brighter source.
-We have also noted the few objects with reasonable proper motions in the accompanying target file.